HazyResearch/deepdive/doc/greenplum.md

 Download GreenPlum for your operating system.
 For a free Community Edition, find a download link as well as an official guide at [http://www.gopivotal.com/products/pivotal-greenplum-database](http://www.gopivotal.com/products/pivotal-greenplum-database).

 Install GreenPlum using the downloaded package.
 From now on, we assume your Greenplum are installed into `/usr/local/greenplum-db-x.x.x.x`.
-If it is not installed into `/usr/local/`, be sure to add changes to following.
+If not, be aware of changes in the following guide.

 ### Set Greenplum related session variables